People United Means Action: Criticism

-Amanda Marcotte of Pandagon had accused PUMA of being a front for McCain advocacy, pointing to Darragh Murphy's financial support of McCain in February 2000.
+Amanda Marcotte had accused PUMA of being a front for McCain advocacy, pointing to Darragh Murphy's financial support of McCain in February 2000.
 Murphy acknowledged having donated to McCain, stating that the donation was to help him defeat George W. Bush in the primary.
 She said she voted for Democratic nominee Al Gore in the general election, although she did not donate to his campaign, and said she was "devastated when Bush stole the election".
 According to The Huffington Post's Fundrace 2008, Murphy had donated $850 to Clinton's presidential campaign through Q3 2008.
 Marcotte's accusation, however, omits Murphy's campaign contributions to Clinton.
 FEC records show a $200 donation to WomenCount PAC by Murphy in June 2008.
 Bower rejects the claims of Marcotte and others: "People have been trying to paint this as a Trojan horse, you know, as though I'm a Republican, that this was a Republican strategy ...
 No, that's not it at all.
 From dog-catcher to president, I've voted Democrat."

 Florida Representative Debbie Wasserman Schultz, a Clinton supporter, argued that while she saw why many subscribed to the "PUMA attitude", she argued that for "reproductive rights, the economy and a range of other issues, the only choice was Obama", and that voting for McCain, or letting him win by default, was worse than not having Clinton as the nominee.
 House Speaker Nancy Pelosi stated that PUMAs and other Clinton supporters "have been less than gracious" for their continuing refusal to support Obama.

 DNC Rules and Bylaws Committee co-chair James Roosevelt disputed the claim that the Michigan–Florida delegate decision was in any way preordained to favor Obama.
 He argued that party rules and regulations were "followed and interpreted fairly," saying that there were allegations of impropriety in the Texas caucuses, but only one complaint was filed with a delegate.

 After McCain's defeat in the general election, some commentators accused PUMA of essentially misrepresenting their influence or numbers, as some exit polls showed that Obama won over 90% of the Democratic vote.
 Later studies, however, found that between 24% and 25% of voters who supported Clinton in the primary voted for McCain in the general election.